DataVisHub/gojs-course/lessons/lesson-04-basic-group-templates.md

 ## Intro
 In some cases, we'd like to move a group of nodes at the same time.
 To do that we'd have to select each of them separately.
-What about iterating through some nodes which we treat as a group?
+What about iterating through some nodes that we treat as a group?
-We would need to go through all the nodes and filter these in which we are interested.
+We would need to go through all the nodes and filter the ones that interest us.
-All these problems are being solved thanks to groups which are the subject of this lesson.
+All these problems can be solved thanks to groups which are the subject of this lesson.

 ## What you'll learn
 * How to create groups for nodes
-* How to create a custom look for the group
+* How to create a custom look for a group
 * How to add nodes to groups
-* What kind of possibilities do groups give us
+* What kind of possibilities groups give us

 ## Creating a group template